SHANA MELNYSYN, MA, PHD

 I am ready to bring my unique combination of experiences and gifts (and abundant love!) to the world through my own unique form of care work.
 I want to reimagine what support, therapy, wisdom and guidance can look like in a world that desperately needs reimagining.
 I have worked as a nanny, a team leader, a teacher, an administrator, and a researcher in Brazil, Angola, Portugal, and Mozambique.
 I'm fluent in Portuguese, proficient in Spanish, and adept at cross-cultural connection and understanding.
 Healing, writing, teaching, and facilitating are my gifts—I work hard to make others feel seen and heard.
 I don't plan to stop learning and growing for as long as I live.

 From April-December 2021, I trained in somatic therapy and guidance for clients working with expanded states of consciousness, including psychedelics.
+In 2023, I completed a 60-hour Somatic Attachment Therapy course, which focused on the ways our attachment patterns and styles impact our somatic experience.
 On an ongoing basis, I am reading, learning, listening, and developing the tools to hold a powerful healing container, and will be engaging in various trainings to enhance my offerings.
 I am developing the skills to offer psychedelic integration.
 The Guiding Presence is one of many training resources I incorporate into my work with clients.
 I am also certified in Reiki Level 1, and have a deeply intuitive sense of people's energy.
 I'm building my knowledge of astrology and tarot and can bring elements of these knowledge frameworks into our sessions.
 I believe in the power of sound healing, and have two crystal singing bowls I can play for you.
 I am learning elements of Slavic witchcraft and traditional magic as I connect more deeply to my Ukrainian roots.
 I have also been practicing vinyasa yoga for over 12 years.
 Yoga was the beginning of my somatic journey, though I only realized it years later!

 I ABSOLUTELY LIVE to witness, hold, and support diverse people in all their precious beauty, complexity, and suffering.
 Sometimes all we need is for someone to see us.
 I make it my mission to see you in your fullness, your vulnerability, and your power as a human being.